mattlianje/layoutz/README.md

 ```

 ## Quickstart
-There are two usage paths:
+There are two usage paths with this little package:

 1. Use **Layoutz** to simply render strings (in your logs, apps, etc):
 ```scala